-World Autism Month is an event each April focused on sharing stories and providing opportunities to increase awareness and acceptance of people with autism.
-A core part of that message is the concept of neurodiversity—the idea that autism, and other neurological differences like ADHD and dyslexia, are natural variations of the human genome rather than "diseases" to be cured.
+World Autism Month is an event each April centered around sharing stories and providing opportunities to increase awareness and acceptance of people with autism.
+A core part of that message is the concept of neurodiversity, the idea that autism, and other neurological differences like ADHD and dyslexia, are natural variations of the human genome rather than diseases to be cured.

-My five-year-old daughter Bo has autism.
-She is bright, curious, loving and enigmatic.
-Like many parents, much of what I thought I knew heading into this gig has turned out either wrong or less-than the whole picture.
-Bo has shifted my perspective on many aspects of life, but the most profound lessons have revolved around human connections.
-She's helped me see parenting as a relationship to be nurtured rather than skill to be mastered.
-She has showed me that being a good example is more impactful than providing good instructions.
-And she's highlighted that being present, fully, is table stakes for building and maintaining a personal connection.
-Looking back, I'm humbled at how far I had drifted from these fundamentals and how facile my understanding of neurodiversity was before our badass Bo came along.
+Our five year old daughter Bo has autism.
+She is bright, curious, loving, and enigmatic.
+Like many parents, much of what I thought I knew heading into this gig has turned out to be either wrong or less than the whole picture.
+Bo has shifted my perspective on many aspects of life, but it is around human connections where her lessons have been most profound.
+She's helped me see parenting as a relationship to be nurtured rather than a skill to be mastered.
+She has showed me that being a good example is more impactful than giving good instructions.
+And she has highlighted that being present, fully, is table stakes for building and maintaining a strong personal connection.
+Looking back, I'm humbled at how far I had drifted from these fundamentals, and how stunted my facile generalizations of neurodiversity were, before our badass Bo came along.

 Neurodiversity brings real challenges, but also many gifts.
 There is no shortage of examples of innovators whose contributions to society are a result of the way they think differently.
 Many of the most influential scientists and creative geniuses in history are believed to have been on the autism spectrum.
 Is the unique way these people experience the world what led to their innovative ideas?
 At El Cap, out-of-the-box thinking is at the heart of what we do—supporting innovators as they find creative and novel solutions to big problems.
 And it's exciting to see companies that have embraced different types of thinking in a more formal way.
 A great example of this is Ultranauts, a QA services business where over 75% of professionals are on the autism spectrum.
 Ultranauts is on a mission to demonstrate that neurodiversity is a competitive advantage, and their progress to-date is encouraging.